-The rule clarifies and strengthens the provisions of the premium payment regulation dealing with recordkeeping and audits.
+PBGC proposes to clarify and strengthen its rules on recordkeeping and audits.
 Most of the changes simply reflect existing recordkeeping and audit practices.

 In describing the premium records to be kept, the current premium payment regulation mentions explicitly only those prepared by enrolled actuaries and insurance carriers.
-The rule broadens this to include plan sponsors and employers required to contribute to a plan for their employees and clarifies, with a list of examples of relevant records, that PBGC interprets the term "records" broadly.
-Similarly, the rule refers explicitly to records supporting the amount of premiums that were required to be paid and the premiumrelated information that was required to be reported (rather than just what was actually paid or reported).
-Where a premium or premium-related information is determined through the use of a manual or automated system or process, the rule allows PBGC to require that the operation of the system or process be demonstrated so that its effectiveness, and the reliability of the results produced, can be assessed.
-In addition, in situations where plan records are deficient, the rule broadens the categories of data on which PBGC may rely to establish the amount of premiums due to include not just participant count data but UVB data.
+The proposal broadens this to include plan sponsors and employers required to contribute to a plan for their employees and clarifies, with a list of examples of relevant records, that PBGC interprets the term "records" broadly.
+Similarly, the proposal refers explicitly to records supporting the amount of premiums that were required to be paid and the premium-related information that was required to be reported (rather than just what was actually paid or reported).
+Where a premium or premium-related information is determined through the use of a manual or automated system, the proposal allows PBGC to require that the operation of the system be demonstrated so that its effectiveness, and the reliability of the results produced, can be assessed.
+In addition, in situations where plan records are deficient, the proposal broadens the categories of data on which PBGC may rely to establish the amount of premiums due to include not just participant count data but UVB data.

-The rule also makes clear that the 45 days permitted for producing records under §4007.10(c) applies to records sent to PBGC, not to records audited onsite (which PBGC expects to be produced much more promptly).
-And the rule broadens the circumstances in which PBGC can require faster submission of records.
+The proposal also makes clear that the 45 days permitted for producing records under § 4007.10(c) applies to records sent to PBGC, not to records audited onsite (which PBGC expects to be produced much more promptly).
+And PBGC proposes to broaden the circumstances in which it can require faster submission of records.
 The existing regulation limits such circumstances to those where collection of money may be jeopardized.
-This is changed to authorize shorter response times where the interests of PBGC may be prejudiced by delay-such as where PBGC has reason to suspect that records might be destroyed or manipulated.
+This would be changed to authorize shorter response times where the interests of PBGC may be prejudiced by delaysuch as where PBGC has reason to fear that records might be destroyed or manipulated.